AnnikaStein/SkewbSkills/README.md

 detect some bugs or malfunctions, this might be the way to go.
 Another possible way to ask something about SkewbSkills in any way is to publicly comment on this [Youtube Video](https://youtu.be/qSO3zM_-us4).

+# Donate
+Feel free to donate via PayPal, I'd be more than happy to learn new techniques, make SkewbSkills available to other platforms or do whatever I can to help you improve in the skewb event!